-- it carries on business both inside and outside New York City: - it has subsidiary and/or investment - it claims an optional deduction for depreciation in accordance with Section 11-604.3(d) or (e) of the NYC Admin.
-Code; - it claims an optional deduction for 4) expenditures relating to air pollution control facilities, as provided in Section 11-602.8(g) of the NYC Admin.
-Code; - it claims a modification with respect to gain arising from the sale of certain property, as provided in Section 11-602.8(h) of the NYC Admin.
-Code; - it is a real estate investment trust qualified under Sections 856 and 857 of the Internal Revenue Code (see section 11-603.7 of the NYC Admin.
-Code): - 7) it entered into a "safe harbor" lease transaction under provisions of the Internal Revenue Code as it was in effect for agreements entered into prior to January 1, 1994; - it claims a credit for sales and compensating use taxes paid with respect to electricity or electric service and certain other services, as provided in
+- it carries on business both inside and outside New York City; - 2) it has subsidiary and/or investment capital; - it claims an optional deduction for depreciation in accordance with Section 11-604.3(d) or (e) of the NYC Admin.
+Code; - 4) it claims an optional deduction for expenditures relating to air pollution control facilities, as provided in Section 11-602.8(g) of the NYC Admin.
+Code: - 5) it claims a modification with respect to gain arising from the sale of certain

-- Sections 11-604.15 and 11-604.17-a of the NYC Admin.
-Code, or is required to adjust its current General Corporation Tax as a result of credits claimed in prior years with respect to that credit or the credit formerly allowed with respect to certain machinery and equipment under Section 11-604.12 of the NYC Admin.
-Code; - it claims a credit for increased real estate tax payments made to a landlord in connection with the relocation of employment opportunities to New York City, as provided in Section 11-604.13 of the NYC Admin.
+- property, as provided in Section 11-602.8(h) of the NYC Admin.
+Code; - 6) it is a real estate investment trust qualified under Sections 856 and 857 of the Internal Revenue Code (see section 11-603.7 of the NYC Admin.
+Code); - 7) it entered into a "safe harbor" lease transaction under provisions of the Internal Revenue Code as it was in effect for agreements entered into prior to January 1, 1994; - 8) it claims a credit for sales and compensating use taxes paid in the current year or is required to adjust its current General Corporation Tax as a result of credits claimed in prior years.
+See the instructions to Form NYC-9.5 and the instructions for Schedule B, lines 6a and 14 for more information. - it claims a credit for increased real estate tax payments made to a landlord in connection with the relocation of employment opportunities to New York City, as provided in Section 11-604.13 of the NYC Admin.
 Code; - 10) it claims a credit for certain costs or expenses incurred in relocating employment opportunities to New York City, as provided in Sections 11-604.14 and 11-604.17 of the NYC Admin.
-Code: - 11) it claims a modification with respect to wages and salaries disallowed as a deduction for federal income tax purposes (work incentive/jobs credit provisions), as provided in Section 11-602.8(a)(7) of the NYC Admin. - 12) either separately or as a member of a partnership, it is engaged in an insurance business as a member of the New York Insurance Exchange; - 13) it is a Regulated Investment Company as defined in Section 851 of the Internal Revenue Code (see section 11-603.7 of the NYC Admin.
-Code); - 14) it is a Domestic International Sales Corporation (DISC) or a Foreign Sales Corporation; - 15) it claims an energy cost savings credit for eligible electricity charges, as provided in Section 11-604.16 of the NYC Admin.
-Code: or - 16) it claims a credit for New York City
+Code; - 11) it claims a modification with respect to wages and salaries disallowed as a deduction for federal income tax purposes (work incentive/jobs credit provisions), as provided in Section 11-602.8(a) (7) of the NYC Admin.
+Code; - 12) either separately or as a member of a partnership, it is engaged in an insurance business as a member of the New York Insurance Exchange; - 13) it is a Regulated Investment Company as defined in Section 851 of the Internal Revenue Code (see section 11-603.7 of the NYC Admin.
+Code); - 14) it is a Domestic International Sales Corporation (DISC) or a Foreign Sales Corporation; - 15) it claims a credit for New York City Unincorporated Business Tax paid by a partnership in which it is a partner as provided in Section 11-604.18 of the NYC Admin.
+Code, or - 16) it will be included in a combined report (Form NYC-3A)